Ready to learn more?

 The Paramedic technical diploma from Madison College provides the educational background and training for careers in emergency medical services, hospitals, private ambulance services and community para-medicine.
 Occupational experience and continuing education provide the paramedic with opportunities to serve as EMS managers and instructors.

 The embedded technical diploma gives you the opportunity to secure employment and serve your local communities, hospitals, and other institutions or industries which require the skills of a paramedic.
 You can do this while continuing your education later in the Paramedic Technician associate degree program.

 Students in the Paramedic program may attend full or part time.

-Full-time cohort meets Tuesday/Thursday 8 a.m. - 4:30 p.m.
+Full-time cohort meets Tuesdays and Thursdays 8 a.m. - 4:30 p.m.
 Students will be assigned a lab session on either Mondays or Fridays in addition to their clinical hours.
 This program spans one year, including fall, spring and summer semesters.
 Students in this cohort attend full time.

-Fall 2021 part-time cohort meets Monday/Wednesday 6 – 10 p.m., with 24 Saturday labs 8 a.m. – 4:30 p.m., plus clinical hours.
+Fall evening cohort meets Tuesdays and Thursdays 6 – 10 p.m., with 24 Saturday labs 8 a.m. – 4:30 p.m., plus clinical hours.
 This part-time format takes 18 months to complete.
 Cohorts starting during odd years will meet on Mondays and Wednesdays, even years meet Tuesdays and Thursdays.